The Ellis Law Offices team

 • Crosswalks – Drivers should always pay attention to crosswalks and yield the right of way to pedestrians, even if the “Don’t Walk” sign is flashing.
 Drivers making a right turn on red or making a right turn on a green light should be particularly aware of pedestrians in the crosswalk before turning.

-• Right turn on red — A driver making a right turn on a red light must yield the right of way to oncoming vehicle traffic and pedestrians in the crosswalk.
-A vehicle should always stop prior to the crosswalk and wait until there are no oncoming vehicles or pedestrians and then proceed to complete the turn.
+• Right turn on red – A driver making a right turn on a red light must yield the right of way to oncoming vehicle traffic and pedestrians in the crosswalk.
+A vehicle should always stop prior to the crosswalk, wait until there are no oncoming vehicles or pedestrians, and then proceed to complete the turn.

 If you were injured by a driver who did not yield the right of way, you should seek the representation of an experienced personal injury attorney.
-For a free initial consultation, contact our Massachusetts law firm by telephone or email.
+For a free initial consultation, contact our Massachusetts law firm by telephone at 508-762-4334 or by using our online contact form.
 For your convenience, home and hospital visits are available upon request.